Skip to content

 You’ll often learn about a studio’s upcoming job opportunities like these and competitions like this one.

-This is a mock hearthstone card to go along with a recent character design.
-It was so much fun to try and match such an iconic style, and a huge thanks to all of my fellow students and teachers for the support!
+"This is a mock hearthstone card to go along with a recent character design.
+It was so much fun to try and match such an iconic style, and a huge thanks to all of my fellow students and teachers for the support!"

 Ready to try your hand at becoming a trading card artist?

-CG Spectrum’s Digital Illustration Courses introduce students to the creative process of developing narrative art, including art for trading card games.
+CG Spectrum’s digital illustration courses introduce students to the creative process of developing narrative art, including art for trading card games.
 Students are privy to mentorships from professional illustrators, guest lectures, small class sizes, personalized critiques, career tips, and industry insights - ensuring the cards are stacked in your favor for pursuing a career in trading card illustration!

-Shoshanah has almost a decade of visual effects production experience, coordinating VFX teams in Australia and London.
+Shoshanah is a content manager and copywriter with almost a decade of experience in VFX production, coordinating teams of artists in Australia and London.
 Her credits include Mad Max: Fury Road, Ant-Man, John Wick: Parabellum, Game of Thrones, and Christopher Robin.
 She now enjoys getting to write about the film and games industry.